stastnypremysl/lsql-csv/README.md

     lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 g.1, if p.1 in g.4'

 This will print all pairs of users and its group excluding the default group.
-If you know SQL, you can read it as `from /etc/passwd P, /etc/group G select P.1, G.1 where P.1 in G.4`.
+If you know SQL, you can read it as `SELECT P.1, G.1 FROM /etc/passwd P, /etc/group G WHERE G.4 LIKE '%' + P.1 + '%';` with operator `LIKE` case-sensitive and columns named by their column number.

 How does `in` work?
 It's one of the basic string level "consist".
-If A is a substring of B, then `A in B` is true.
-Otherwise, it is false.
+If A is a substring of B, then `A in B` is `true`.
+Otherwise, it is `false`.

 And the output?